Table of Contents Show

 Seventh Generation Septic-Safe Toilet Paper

-- 2 ply bathroom tissue designed for softness and strength
+- Seventh Generation 2-ply bathroom tissue designed for softness and strength

-- Made with 100 percent recycled paper, no added dyes, inks, or fragrances
+- Chlorine free made with 100% Recycled Paper*, no added dyes, inks, or fragrances

 Cottonelle Ultra Clean Care Septic Safe Toilet Paper